greenelab/hgsc_subtypes/7.Nanostring/README.md

 Note that the scenario `(0, 1)` is possible for the 95% threshold and 99% threshold.
 This happens when a significant gene by gene correlation exists in a different number of datasets per threshold.

+### Gene set file

 This file is compiled into a `.gmt` file with confidence tiers.
+See above for more details on tiers.

+### Overrepresented Pathways

+The gene stores the top 15 enriched gene ontology (GO) biological process terms against correlated genesets for all classifier genes.
+A description of the columns:

+1. `classifier_gene` - The gene used in the nanostring subtype classifier
+2. `tier` - which geneset tier was used (in this case `tier-1B` was used)
+3. `geneset` - GO identifier
+4. `description` - GO term description
+5. `link` - a direct link to the GO term online information
+6. `PValue` - unadjusted P value for enrichment
+7. `FDR` - Benjamini-Hochberg adjusted P value
+8. `OverlapGene_UserID` - Which input genes were found in the given pathway

+The analyses is designed so that others may make different decisions on which genesets, tiers, or pathways to use.